florentpoujol/Daneel/readme.md

 Some features only work if a few configuration is done first.
 You will find the configuration table in the `Daneel/Config` script.

-    Daneel.config = {

-        -- List of the Scripts paths as values and optionally the script alias as the keys.
-        -- Ie :
-        -- "fully-qualified Script path"
-        -- or
-        -- alias = "fully-qualified Script path"
-        scripts = {

-        },

-        -- Button names as you defined them in the "Administration > Game Controls" tab of your project -- Button whose name is defined here can be used as HotKeys buttons = {

-        },

-        -- Set to true to enable the framework's advanced debugging capabilities.
-        -- Set to false when you ship the game. debug = false,
-    }

 ## Loading Daneel